ModelTemplate/CompareModLists/README.md

 # How to run

-Install [Node.js](https://github.com/nodejs/node) and download this repo.
+Install the latest version [Node.js](https://github.com/nodejs/node) and download this repo.
 Navigate to the project directory in the terminal and type the following to run:

 ```node CompareModLists.js```